2025 Dunedin mayoral election: Electoral system

 The election was held using the Single Transferable Vote system.
 Voting took place by post and through the returning of completed voting papers to ballot boxes.

 Campaign

-One key election issue has been the proposed landfill site at Smooth Hill.
-While the incumbent Mayor Jules Radich has supported the Smooth Hill landfill site, mayoral candidate Andrew Simms and his Future Dunedin ticket have opposed the new landfill site and campaigned on reversing the Council's decision to acquire the site for rubbish disposal.
+One key election issue was the proposed landfill site at Smooth Hill.
+While the incumbent Mayor Jules Radich supported the Smooth Hill landfill site, mayoral candidate Andrew Simms and his Future Dunedin ticket opposed the new landfill site and campaigned on reversing the Council's decision to acquire the site for rubbish disposal.